 RightShip conducts SIRE inspections on oil, chemical and gas tankers throughout the world.

 Inspecting on behalf of BHP Billiton Petroleum Ltd, all inspections are conducted according to the latest OCIMF guidelines for SIRE inspections.
 All inspection reports are reviewed by experienced RightShip superintendents before being uploaded to SIRE under the BHP Billiton Petroleum Ltd token.Read More

 With over 100 accredited SIRE inspectors located worldwide, RightShip is able to coordinate inspections quickly, efficiently and with minimal cost to shipowners.

 Inspections can be conducted while the vessel is loading or discharging cargo, involved in ship-to-ship operations in designated lightering areas or when the vessel is idle at anchor, provided safe access to the vessel can be arranged for the inspector.

 For further information please contact firstname.lastname@example.org.

-Click below to be directed to the Request a Tanker Inspection form and complete all mandatory fields.
+Click below to request a tanker inspection and complete all mandatory fields.
 A confirmation email from RightShip will be sent acknowledging your successful ship inspection request.
 If you do not receive confirmation, your request has not been received.Request Inspection

 Supporting the Sustainable Shipping Initiative social responsibility agenda, the self-completion assessment recognises the influence that living and working standards have on seafarer wellbeing, work performance, safety and employee retention.